UX Review: How Hard Can It Be?

 Experience Your UX

 The reality is harsh: the customers won’t hesitate to abandon your app or website if they don’t enjoy using it.
-If you are just planning to develop your product, consider hiring a UX designer from the start – it will definitely pay off.
+If you are just planning to develop your product, consider hiring an expert from UX agency from the start – it will definitely pay off.
 Besides, it’s always easier and cheaper to avoid mistakes than face them later.
 But if you already have a website, product or app that’s not performing very well, here’s a UX review template you can use to diagnose it yourself: